Welcome everybody to the Nursery section of the website.

 This term, the children have settled into Nursery and are enjoying making new friends.
 Our theme for the Autumn 2 term is ‘Into the Woods’ the focus will be the natural environment.
 The children will use their senses in hands on exploration of the natural world and the animals that live in it.
 We would like to take this opportunity to thank you for your continued support.

 Reading at home

-Your child's learning journey is on Tapestry.
+Your child's learning journey is on Seesaw.
 You will also be able to comment, like pictures and post activities/ homework from home.
 Please see a member of the Nursery team if you are struggling to access your account.
-You can also communicate to your teacher through tapestry.

 Water bottles, snacks and spare clothes